Renee McCauley

 Sexual harassment bystander intervention, intersectionality, DEI

-Renee is a first year Ph.D. student in George Mason's Industrial-Organizational (I-O) Psychology program.
+Renee is a second year Ph.D. student in George Mason's Industrial-Organizational (I-O) Psychology program.
 Under Dr. Afra Ahmad's supervision, Renee discovered her passion for I-O research as a Mason undergraduate psychology honors student through her thesis on the intersectionality of accent and gender discrimination in hiring interviews.
 In graduate school, she has shifted her research focus to sexual harassment bystander intervention under Dr. Yijue Liang.
+Her current projects explore how the same bystander intervention actions are perceived based on the identity of the actor.
+In addition to working with Drs.
+Ahmad and Liang, Renee works in Dr. Deborah Rupp's lab on projects that seek to optimize legal defensibility, candidate experience, equitable treatment, and company goals in selection.

 Prior to her time as a graduate student at Mason, Renee was second-in-command of a scale-up process serving company.
 In addition to overseeing local operations, Renee was a primary contact on the U.S. S.E.C.'s nationwide contract and supervised many complex, sensitive serves.
 Her lived experiences first as an employee, then manager, then executive, then partial owner inspire her to consider and account for all of the perspectives surrounding a given workplace issue.